Mark Griskey

 Mark Griskey (born 1963) is an American composer for video games such as Marvel Heroes, Star Wars: Knights of the Old Republic II: The Sith Lords, and Star Wars: The Old Republic as well as several titles for Disney Publishing Worldwide.
+He was a founding member of X-Ray Dog.

 Early career

 Griskey started his career in the early 1990s, composing music for movie trailers and TV promo commercials.
 In the mid-90s, he stepped into interactive media, composing for Atom Entertainment.

 LucasArts career

 In 2001, Griskey started scoring video games for LucasArts, including Star Wars: Jedi Starfighter and Gladius.
 He composed some of the tracks on "The Best of LucasArts Original Soundtrack," which was named "Best Game Music Soundtrack Album of the Year" by the Game Audio Network Guild.
 His latest projects for the LucasArts company are Star Wars: The Force Unleashed II, which was released on 26 October 2010, and the MMORPG, Star Wars: The Old Republic, which was released on December 20, 2011.